Key Points

 So how to prevent something like this happening?: Skill?
 Experience?
 Knowledge of anatomy of the face?
 Good Luck??....

 Maybe that all helps.
-But it's not the answer.
+But it's not the entire answer.

 Back in 2017 at a conference, I spoke to a prominent Sydney based Plastic Surgeon.
 He had presented at the conference, claiming he had done thousands of Restylane treatments over many many years, and said he had experienced numerous arterial complications over that time.
-I later spoke to him and he said, quote: "Do enough of them and eventually it's going to happen."
+I later spoke to him, and he said to me, quote: "Do enough of them and eventually it's going to happen."
 I looked at him and said: "Well, I too have been doing Restylane filler for many years.
-And in fact, I was the guy who was to teach you about this Restylane at a Workshop in November 1997.
+And in fact, I was the guy who was to teach you about this Restylane at a Workshop in November 1997 (but I prolapsed a back disc the night before and had to remain bed ridden in the hotel room).
 So I too have done thousands, and I have NEVER had an arterial complication".
 I continued, "So either I'm just the luckiest guy on the planet (yeah?), or I'm doing something different".
-With that, he replied "Well your obviously doing something right, so keep doing it".
+With that, he replied "Well you're obviously doing something right, so keep doing it".
 And he left it at that!

 I must say, I was a little bit miffed about it as I was wanting to discuss what our differences were that may account for such a huge discrepancy.